 Associate Dean for Graduate Education and Outreach and Engagement

-The Associate Dean for Graduate Education, Christine Getz, provides the College with leadership and assessment of graduate programs; acts as the College liaison to the Graduate College; assists departments with the development of their graduate curricula; promotes graduate recruitment and diversity; identifies external funding sources for research and graduate training programs; develops TA training programs and workshops; reviews TA appointments, allocations and processes; addresses COGS compliance issues and provides guidance for postdoctoral scholars.
+The Associate Dean for Graduate Education and Outreach and Engagement, Christine Getz, provides the College of Liberal Arts and Sciences with leadership and assessment of graduate programs; acts as the college liaison to the Graduate College; assists departments with the development of their graduate curricula; promotes graduate recruitment and diversity; identifies external funding sources for research and graduate training programs; develops TA training programs and workshops; reviews TA appointments, allocations and processes; addresses COGS compliance issues; and provides guidance for postdoctoral scholars.

 Christine Suzanne Getz is a Professor of Musicology in the School of Music.
 She earned her PhD in Musicology in 1991 from the University of North Texas and joined the UI faculty in 1999, after serving as a Lecturer and Assistant Professor at Baylor University.
 Getz was the recipient of the Outstanding Teaching Award for a Tenure-Track Faculty Member at Baylor University in 1999, and was named a Dean’s Scholar in the College of Liberal Arts and Sciences at the University of Iowa in 2005.
 From 2009-2016 she served as the Associate Director for Graduate Studies in the UI School of Music, and from 2014-2016 she was an Administrative Fellow in the College of Liberal Arts and Sciences.

-Contact Allison Bierman, (335-3994), to schedule an appointment with Associate Dean Getz.
+Contact Catherine Moore to schedule an appointment with Associate Dean Getz.